mrnagydavid/dina-node-todo-with-bun/README.md

 make dev
 ```

-Since the migrations require `npx prisma migrate dev`, I create a Makefile script to help with that.
+Since the migrations require `npx prisma migrate dev`, I created a Makefile script to help with that.
 The Makefile script also sets the `DATABASE_URL` to `"file:./dev.db"`.

 ## Running the tests